Gordhandas Bhagwandas Narottamdas: Biography

 Gordhandas was born in 1887 to Viththaldas Sheth.
 He was adopted by his maternal aunt Zaverben after death of his maternal uncle Bhagwandas Narottamdas Sheth.
 He studied medicine.
 During his college days, he married Madanbahen, a daughter of Laldas Vanraodas.
 After few years, she died of sickness.
-After death of his paternal uncle Harkisan Narottamdas, he proposed to built a hospital in his memory which was agreed by his maternal aunt Mankunwar and she donated their bungalow for the purpose.
+After death of his paternal uncle Harkisan Narottamdas, he proposed to build a hospital in his memory which was agreed by his maternal aunt Mankunwar and she donated their bungalow for the purpose.
 Her adoptive mother too agreed to donate.

 In 1918, the foundation of Sir Harkisandas Narottamdas Hospital (also spelled Hurkisondas Nurrotumdas Hospital) was laid by the Lady Willingdon.
 In 1925, the construction was completed and inaugurated by Leslie Wilson, the Governor of Bombay.
 His brother Sir Mangaldas Sipai, the judge of Bombay High Court, held the position of honorary secretary of the hospital.
 The hospital started with 40 beds and eventually expanded to 366 beds; half of them were reserved for free treatment of poor and middle class patients.
 He was fondly called Gordhanbapa and served patients there until his death in 1975.